renato0307/learning-go/index.md

 1. [Create a Helm chart for the API](it4-create-helm-chart-api.md)
 1. [Deploy the API using Flux](it4-deploy-api-using-fluxcd.md)

+## Iteration 5 - code improvements
+1. Change API file structure
+1. API error handling
+1. Structured logging

+## Iteration 6 - implementing the CLI
+1. Start the project
+1. Add programming/uuid to the CLI
+1. Add programming/jwtdebugger to the CLI
+1. Add finance/currency-converter to the CLI
+1. Basic CI/CD for the CLI

 ## Next Iterations - WIP
-1. API error handling
 1. Authentication & Authorization
 1. Testing deep dive (coverage, etc.)
-1. Structured logging
-1. Go tools (gofmt, go mod, ...)
 1. Integration tests
 1. Monitoring & alarms
+1. Go tools (gofmt, go mod, ...)